geoscixyz/gpgLabs/README.md

 Jupyter will then launch in your web-browser.

-## Running the notebooks
+## How to run the cells

-Each cell of code can be run with `shift + enter` or you can run the entire notebook by selecting `cell`, `Run All` in the toolbar.
+Each cell of code can be run with `Shift+Enter` or you can run the entire notebook by selecting `Cell` and `Run All` in the toolbar.

 ![cell-run-all](https://em.geosci.xyz/_images/run_all_cells.png)